cnsorensen/twilight-in-massachusetts/README.md

 ## Description
 18-year-old Christine Sorney drops out of high school and travels to Salem, Massachusetts leaving her hometown of River Depths behind.
-But when her roommate goes missing, Christine trys to find out what happened and gets wrapped in a neo-witch cult.
+But when her roommate goes missing, Christine tries to find out what happened and gets wrapped in a neo-witch cult.